COVID-19

 As you make choices about the virtual resources you provide for students, first remember that they are experiencing a tremendous loss in their lives.
 You should appropriately acknowledge the loss that students are feeling as they go through this difficult time.
 But do so within context.
 By this, we mean that colleges should make a concerted effort not to place their needs above those of students.
 Balance your messages to be supportive, but stick to the core messages that will impact yield.

-At this moment in time, 37% of the students we surveyed say their college choice is being affected by the COVID-19 pandemic .
+At this moment in time, 37% of the students we surveyed say .
 Our follow up research with students will determine how decisions play out over the course of this yield season.
 We look forward to making these insights available to you though reports, webinars, and more Wake-Up Calls in the coming weeks and months.

 Contact